sahiliamsso/docs/source/integration/index.md

     Given ongoing maintenance considerations, and the security implications of getting the implementation correct, we **strongly encourage** you to use our commercial OAuth 2.0 client software, [oxd](./oauth2.md/), to secure web applications.

 ## Mobile Apps
-To secure custom developed and open source mobile applications, use the AppAuth OpenID Connect libraries for iOS and Android written by Google.
+To integrate custom developed and open source mobile applications with your Gluu Server access management platform, use the AppAuth OpenID Connect libraries for iOS and Android written by Google.